paglobal/augmented-tabflow/README.md

 ### Help Page

 - create help page and remove help dialog
+- show help page on install
+-
+- add donate elements to help page (link to personal site)
 - attribute projects that made this project possible
 - document behaviour concerning interacting with bookmarking from mobile
 - (maybe) document the fact that there's no need to restore old tabs